Skip to Content

 Many people believe that dogs were designed to eat raw meat, so there is no food safety risk to them.

 However, the risks of raw diets often outweigh the potential benefits.
-After your dog eats raw meat, if they lick your fingers and face, you are cross contaminated with raw meat germs, which could make you sick.
+After your dog eats raw meat, if they lick your fingers and face, you are cross-contaminated with raw meat germs, which could make you sick.

-Households with young children are at a much higher risk, as children often like to assist with a dog’s meal preparation and may touch the bowl that contained raw meat, then return to playing with their toys.
+Households with young children are at a much higher risk, as children often like to assist with a dog’s meal preparation and may touch the bowl that contain raw meat, then return to playing with their toys.

-Some owners opt to have human grade food meals prepared for their dogs delivered to their homes to take the hassle out of preparing more meals.
+Some owners opt to have human-grade food meals prepared for their dogs delivered to their homes to take the hassle out of preparing more meals.

-Before you write off this idea, thinking that only the rich and famous can afford this, your Chihuahua would like you to visit these websites and browse their affordable meal plans:
+Before you write off this idea, thinking that only the rich and famous can afford this, your Chihuahua would like you to visit these websites and browse their meal plans:

 • The Farmer’s Dog makes veterinarian approved meals in USDA standard kitchens and delivers the deliciousness to your door.